marist-asc/dhcourse/select_digital_methods/week9_visualization/readme.md

 ### Week 9 - Visualization

-In this week, the students will be exposed to how  digital humanists are exposing visualization as a rhetorical act instead of the scientic perspective that sees it as a neutral representation of natural phenomena.
-Students will learn about concepts like "capta" and work through various activities like thinking about how Google Maps makes users "see" the world in a certain way.
+This week, students explore how digital humanists are exposing visualization as a rhetorical act instead of the scientific perspective that sees it as a neutral representation of natural phenomena.
+Students will learn about concepts, like "capta", and work through various activities, such as thinking about how Google Maps forces users to "see" the world in a certain way.